 As a young teenager I was on holidays in my aunt’s house in Dublin which was just down the road from this car.
 Back then I couldn’t get enough of Beetles so when I saw this Beetle parked outside their house I called in and asked if I could wash it and the young lady handed me the keys.
 That’s all good and well but I was too young to drive!
 I wasn’t about to let a small matter of no licence stop me from driving that stunning Beetle so I hopped in and very proudly drove it to my aunt’s house where myself and my cousin Aidan began washing it.
 I bought polish in the old Dundrum Shopping Centre but the rain came and we were forced to call it a day after washing it.
 The following day I went back and brought the Beetle back to my aunt’s where we finished the job and it looked amazing.
 The Dakota Beige paintwork and the chrome came alive in the sunshine.
 It’s a fabulous Beetle that still to this day gets lots of love and attention from its very proud owners which is great to see.
 I’m pretty sure they don’t hand the keys out to just anyone these days!

-The main photos were taken in November 2019 while the older photos were taken over the two days at my aunt’s house back in around 1989/90.
+The main photos were taken in November 2019 while the older photos were taken over the two days at my aunt’s house back in July 1989.
 I’m photographed washing it in the rain on day one and my cousin Aidan is photographed standing proudly beside a very shiny Beetle just as we finished on the second day.